michaelenkh/Bukin/README.md

 Introducing Bukin where you can make your next appointment at a salon in a easy and simple way at your fingers.

-My teammate Mango and I have worked little over a week on this project.
+We have worked little over a week on this project.

 As of now, when you enter the website: